deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "We will."
 Charlotte promised.

 And that was that.
-Ava gave them a grateful sort of shrug as she left, and they listened to him enthusing as she followed him down the stairs, about seeing Tower Bridge and the Eye and HMS *Belfast* and Buckingham Palace and…
+Ava gave them a grateful sort of shrug as she left, and they listened to him enthusing as she followed him down the stairs, about seeing Tower Bridge and the Eye and HMS *Belfast* and Buckingham Palace and...

 "So."
 Ben cleared his throat after the creaking stairs and litany of tourist traps had faded.
-"He's…a *really* nice guy?
+"He's...a *really* nice guy?
 How the fuck did that happen?"

 Charlotte had to nod, watching the door a little warily, not quite sure what to make of this new information.
 "I don't understand." she agreed, and turned to frown her confusion at Ben.
 "He's adorkable!"